ianscrivener/gruntFront/README.md

     npm init

-This will download & install all the Grunt.js packages requiredfor our project.
+This will download & install all the Grunt.js packages requiredf or our project.

 ####6) Start grunt

 In **Terminal** run;

-    npm init
+    grunt

+This *should* compile all the files (Jade, LESS, SASS), start a web browser and open the development site in your web browser.